On the images of the Galois representations attached to certain RAESDC automorphic representations of $\mbox{GL}_n(\mathbb{A}_{\mathbb{Q}})$: Polarized representations

 Let $a=(a_i) \in \Z^n$ such that $a_1 \geq \ldots \geq a_n$ and let $\Xi _{a}$ denotes the irreducible algebraic representation of $\GL_n$ with highest weight $a$.
 We say that a RAESDC automorphic representation $(\pi, \mu)$ of $\GL_n(\A_\Q)$ has \emph{weight} $a$ if $\pi_{\infty}$ has the same infinitesimal character as $\Xi _{a}^\vee$.

-Thanks to the work of Caraiani, Chenevier, Clozel, Harris, Kottwitz, Shin, Taylor and several others (see \cite{Car12a}, \cite{Car12b} and \cite{CH13}), we can associate compatible systems of Galois representations to RAESDC automorphic representations as follows.
+Thanks to the work of Caraiani, Chenevier, Clozel, Harris, Kottwitz, Shin, Taylor and several others, we can associate compatible systems of Galois representations to RAESDC automorphic representations of $\GL_n(\A_\Q)$ as follows.

 \begin{theo} Let $(\pi, \mu)$ be a RAESDC automorphic representation of $\GL_n(\A_\Q)$ and $S$ be the finite set of primes $p$ such that $\pi_p$ is ramified.
 Then there is a compatible system of semi-simple Galois representations